Metaphysicist0/Metaphysicist0.github.io/_pages/about.md

 My research aims to discover how Artificial Intelligence (AI) aids the field of healthcare.
 Currently, I mainly focus on three major applications: intelligent medical robotics, medical image processing, and bioinformatic analysis.
 I seek to streamline and improve clinical workflows through technology.
 I aspire to explore all of these areas through research in the years ahead, gaining exciting and valuable insights and making meaningful contributions.

-Reach me at yaotianliang2003@gmail.com or yaotianliang@tongji.edu.cn if you want to discuss research ideas or work together with me.
+Reach me at yaotianliang2003@gmail.com or yaotianliang@tongji.edu.cn (also wechat: ytl20030607) if you want to discuss research ideas or work together with me.
 Welcome!!!

 ### Recent News